Explore Venice

 Food Type: Venetian

-The airy spaciousness of this Venetian restaurant owned by the local Rossi family, coupled with its wonderfully varied menu creates a wonderful dining experience.
-Located in the heart of the local 'Ghetto' of the Cannaregio district, this eatery is popular with both locals and tourists alike.
-Try the delicious homemade pastas with mouth-watering sauces, or the gondola, fish baked with tomatoes, olives, capers, potatoes, and white wine in parchment paper and then folded to look like a gondola.
+The airy spaciousness of this Venetian restaurant, owned by the local Rossi family, coupled with its wonderfully varied menu creates a wonderful dining experience.
+Located in the heart of the city's Jewish 'Ghetto' of the Cannaregio district, this eatery is popular with both locals and tourists alike.
+Try the delicious homemade pastas with mouth-watering sauces, or the fish baked with tomatoes, olives, capers, potatoes, and white wine in parchment paper and then folded to look like a gondola.
 Indoor and outdoor dining available.
-Open daily for lunch and dinner.
+Open daily for lunch and dinner.<br /><br />

 Venice still has a few residents who work in the non-tourism industries, but these are comparatively rare today.
-The city's waterways can be difficult to navigate so you should buy items you want immediately, rather than risk not being able to find the store later on.
-The Rialto is the commercial core of Venice, famous for being the site where the first bridge over the Grand Canal was built.
-Most shops in Venice are closed for an extended lunch hour.
-Visit Venetia Studium on San Marco for fine velvets and silks, of every imaginable colour, woven into subtle scarves, delicate evening bags and luxurious pillows.
+Although shopping in Venice is fun, it can also be a challenge due to the crowds and the fact that the city's waterways can be difficult to navigate.
+You should buy items you want immediately, rather than risk not being able to find the store later on.
+The Rialto is the commercial core of Venice, famous for being the site where the first bridge over the Grand Canal was built, and this is the best place to start your shopping adventures in the city.<br /><br /> Visit Venetia Studium on San Marco for fine velvets and silks, of every imaginable colour, woven into subtle scarves, delicate evening bags and luxurious pillows.
 You can buy unique costumes and masks at Atelier Marega, where you can often see the preparation and painting of the masks.
-Francis Model sells locally crafted leather goods, and for gloves and accessories go to Fanny, on Calle dei Saoneri and Campo San Polo.
-Hand-made paper and beautiful miniature buildings, made by Moro, can also be found in Venice.
-Look out for handmade examples of Venetian glass (Murano glass) and fine lace sold throughout the city.
-VAT (IVA in Italy) of 20% is added on to the price of all consumer goods and tourists can apply for a tax refund.
-Some shops participating in a Tax-free Shopping programme.
+Francis Model sells locally-crafted leather goods, and for gloves and accessories go to Fanny, on Calle dei Saoneri and Campo San Polo.
+Handmade paper and beautiful miniature buildings, made by Moro, can also be found in Venice.
+Look out for handmade examples of Venetian glass (Murano glass) and fine lace sold throughout the city.<br /><br />

 Javascript is required to view this map.

-Close Toggle Venice Weather Forecast
+Close Toggle Weather Forecast

 More information at MSN Weather